eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-06-04-non-finite-provider-push/README.md

 ### Trigger Additional Data Transfers

 The implemented solution will also include a triggering mechanism that enables the transfer of subsequent data chunks, allowing the active Transfer Processes and Data Flow to be reused.

-This mechanism will be based on the `PipelineService` transfer behavior, retrieving data from the defined source data address and transfering it to the defined data destination.
+This mechanism will be based on the `PipelineService` transfer behavior, retrieving data from the defined source data address and transferring it to the defined data destination.
 The trigger mechanism will be exposed as a Provider-side endpoint on the Data Plane, allowing data transfers to be restarted on demand.

 A new `DataFlowApi` and its corresponding controller will be added to the management API context.
 This API will expose a "trigger endpoint" at `POST /api/v1/dataflows/{dataflowId}/trigger`.
 When invoked, this endpoint will call a new component, the `DataFlowService`, responsible for handling the logic to trigger a data transfer.
 The `DataFlowService` will contain a `trigger` method that applies the following validations:

 - The `dataflowId` must map to an existing `DataFlow`, otherwise returns `NOT_FOUND`;
-- The `DataFlow` must be of PUSH flow type, otherwise returns `BAD_REQUEST`.
+- The `DataFlow` must be of PUSH flow type, otherwise returns `BAD_REQUEST`;
-- The `DataFlow` must be non-finite, otherwise returns `BAD_REQUEST`.
+- The `DataFlow` must be non-finite, otherwise returns `BAD_REQUEST`;
 - The `DataFlow` must be in the *STARTED* state, otherwise returns `CONFLICT`.

 If all validations succeed, the `DataFlow` transitions to *RECEIVED*, restarting the data transfer.

+## Future Work

+While many `TransferService` implementations may exist simultaneously, registering them in the `TransferServiceRegistry` and resolving the appropriate one when needed, only one `PipelineService` implementation must be available at runtime, since it is explicitly [injected](https://github.com/eclipse-edc/Connector/blob/v0.13.0/core/data-plane/data-plane-core/src/main/java/org/eclipse/edc/connector/dataplane/framework/DataPlaneFrameworkExtension.java#L115-L116).

+As a result, all functionality brought by the `PipelineServiceImpl` must be reimplemented and maintained within Tractus-X, placing unneded pressure on this project.
+To address this, an upstream refactor will be proposed in a future iteration.